geotrev/bulba/README.md

 }
 ```

-Learn more about snabbdom's JSX API in the [modules section](https://github.com/snabbdom/snabbdom#modules-documentation) of their documentation.
+Learn more about Snabbdom's JSX API in the [modules section](https://github.com/snabbdom/snabbdom#modules-documentation) of their documentation.

 ### Default and Custom Renderer Versions